Work With Me

 Contact me and I'll be happy to answer.

-My work is grounded in helping people slow down, get clear, and make decisions that align with who they are now — not who they were expected to be — so they can lead, work, and contribute in ways that are sustainable and human.
+My approach is grounded in helping people slow down, get clear, and make decisions that align with who they are now — not who they were expected to be — so they can lead, work, and contribute in ways that are sustainable and human.

 I’m Ellen.